vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 sentence_embeddings = model.encode(sentences)
 ```

+We have followed a similar pattern when creating the embeddings used here.

+TODO:
+* Include code used to generate the embeddings

 ## Approximate Nearest Neighbor (ANN) operator

-Vespa can now match documents based on distance metrics between query and document vectors.
-This is a long awaited feature that will make it possible to implement strategies like semantic search at scale due to techniques such as Approximate Nearest Neighbor (ANN).
+Vespa can match documents based on distance metrics between query and document vectors.
+This feature makes it possible to implement strategies like semantic search at scale due to techniques such as Approximate Nearest Neighbor (ANN).
 Discussing ANN theory and implementation is beyond the scope of this tutorial.
 Instead we want to show how it can be used for semantic search.

 There are only two steps required to perform ANN with embeddings in Vespa:
 * Define the document embedding fields in the search definition file.